What is agile transformation? A short & crisp definition

 • strong executive management or a well-prepared management team, respectively.

-By the way, you can find seven tipson what the management team must do for a successful agile transformation here.
+By the way, you can find seven tips on what the management team must do for a successful agile transformation here.

 Waterfall to agile transition (vs. transformation) - definition